-Students interested in composition are placed in small groups according to their levels, which range from beginning to advanced.
+Students interested in composition are placed according to their levels into small groups, which range from beginning to advanced.
 Students receive individual attention and develop techniques and skills for writing for small ensembles and orchestra.
 Exploration of style, both traditional and experimental, is encouraged.

 A class in which students learn the fundamentals of orchestral conducting techniques and score reading.
 Two levels, beginning and intermediate, are offered.